GeekwinInfoTech/HomeWebsite/README.md

 # HomeWebsite
-This website hosts 地方ferent source of information about programming for kids like Scratch,Python,Robot,AI and etc.
+This website hosts different source of information about programming for kids like Scratch,Python,Robot,AI and etc.